vicelab/cen-sierra-pywr/README.md

 ```sh
 $ pip install -r requirements.txt
 ```

+**Windows notes**: Installing the required Pywr version (Pywr) may require compilation via a C++ compiler.
+On Windows this can be with [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)

 **Linux notes**: Pywr must be installed from source on Linux.
 Generally, the steps are:
 1. Download the Pywr source code (make sure to download the version found in `requirements.txt`!).